k-l-lambda/stream-polyglot/README.md

 - Reuses cached timeline data for fast processing
 - Automatic segmentation if cache doesn't exist
 - Perfect for dubbing videos while maintaining voice identity
+- Consistent voice characteristics across all segments (same seed used for all cloning operations)

 ### Generate Both Subtitles and Audio